nokotamustang/Vulkan3DEngines/readme.md

     }
     ```

-    -   In the Solution Explorer, Resource Files and select `Add > Existing Item...` and add the `frag.spv` file.
+    -   In the Solution Explorer, right click the Resource Files and select `Add > Existing Item...` and add the `frag.spv` file.

 3. Create a file called `shaders/shader_compile.bat` and add it to the resource files.
 Open this file and enter the batch code: